 My remarks are intended only to illustrate points in relation to the 2T concept.

 They are not intended to imply either a recommendation or that any of these chairs may be in any way unsafe.
 The points made are related to the evaluation of bio-mechanical factors, some knowledge of which is helpful.
 Links provide access to manufacturers website so that their range and hype can be compared.

 Much work has been done in the design of chairs as a result of the general perception that ’correct ergonomics’ is required for the avoidance of LBP.
 On talking to designers I find that they aim for comfort, that treacherous guide which only turns up truthfully when the bio-mechanics (ergonomics) are fully correct”.
 See ☛Comfort→.
 Also a hindrance is Familiarity bias→. (cognitive dissonance).

 Simply, prolonged sitting still results in backache.

 Memo to a general reader.

 Superb engineering and visual design are fine but are not understood or appreciated by the actual spine.
 The spine is only affected by the bio-mechanics presented to it.
-Essentially, with an uprigh work mode, these chairs can only be a partial solution to reduce mechanical spinal disability and can only go some way to meet the spinal bio-mechanical challenge.
-Hype and selling points, bells & whistles and apparent comfort are irrelevant.
-Essentially, with an uprigh work mode, these chairs can only be a partial solution to reduce mechanical spinal disability and can only go some way to meet the spinal bio-mechanical challenge.
+An uprigh work mode can only be a partial solution and can only go some way to meet the spinal bio-mechanical challenge.
 Hype and selling points, bells & whistles and apparent comfort are irrelevant.

 At present real, but partial, safeguards are only :-